 Moving 156,000 men from one country to another in 24 hours is an impressive feat by any military standards.

-It’s also an historically and militarily significant figure, for this was the amount of Allied soldiers who had managed to get ashore in Normandy by the end of June 6, 1944: D-Day.
+It's also an historically and militarily significant figure, for this was the number of Allied soldiers who had managed to get ashore in Normandy by the end of 6 June, 1944: D-Day.

 What's more, it dwarfed the 78,000 Germans defending the region – (For a comprehensive look at the D-Day mission that kicked off the Battle of Normandy, click here).

-The text-book ratio for an attack forces was 3:1, and while the Germans had certainly been overwhelmed for the time being, there were potentially huge numbers of reinforcements on the way.
+The textbook ratio for an attack force was 3:1, and while the Germans had certainly been overwhelmed for the time being, there were potentially huge numbers of reinforcements on the way.

 And some of them, James Holland explains in 'Normandy '44', were crack units:

 "German reinforcements were reaching the front… Oberleutnant (Senior Lieutenant) Cornelius Tauber had managed to escape the horror of being nearly grilled alive and had run into a group of Waffen-SS men.
 These had been from the reconnaissance battalion of the 12.
 SS ‘Hitlerjugend’ and Tauber had been immediately struck by the difference in mentality between these young, aggressive, confident men and those he had led in the bunkers.
 He had also watched agog as they calmly knocked out two Canadian Shermans with their Panzerschreck– hand-held rocket launchers – then shot all the crew."